 10. The AF stores the received external NWDAF ID(s) and uses it subsequent interactions with the NEF to indicate the target VFL client.

 NOTE 3: If the VFL client NWDAFs are preconfigured to the NEF and untrusted AF, the discovery procedure can be skipped.

+Steps 11-12 are the NWDAF Discovery procedures when the VFL server is a trusted AF.

+11. If the AF as the VFL server is a trusted one, it discovers NWDAF(s) as VFL Client from NRF by invoking the Nnrf_NFDiscovery_Request service operation.
+The following criteria might be used by the trusted AF: Analytics ID, required NF type (i.e. NWDAF type), VFL capability type (i.e. VFL client), VFL interoperability indicator, Time Period of Interest, optional required feature IDs, and optional Service Area.

+12. The NRF returns one or more NWDAF instances as VFL Client to the AF.

 The AF may indicate to the NEF that the AF will no longer use the VFL process identified by VFL Correlation ID (external NWDAF IDs are no longer required).
 If the NEF receives this indication, it shall remove the stored external NWDAF ID(s) associated with the VFL correlation ID allocated to the AF.
 Then, the NEF responds to the AF.